Metaboverse/Metaboverse/docs/content/updates.rst

 | - Fixes path separator for motif page name identification to allow for including modifiers in motif ID and exclusion of hubs ( `#55 <https://github.com/Metaboverse/Metaboverse/issues/55>`_ )
 | - Fixes CHEBI mapping so that CHEBI IDs provided as input data are more reliably used as mapping IDs if it cannot match the metabolite by name ( `#58 <https://github.com/Metaboverse/Metaboverse/issues/58>`_ )
 | - Fixes issue that arose in :data:`v0.3.0b` where some motif stamps could not be clicked on for viewing for timecourse/multi-condition data where it could not identify the shape for an unknown component type ( `#54 <https://github.com/Metaboverse/Metaboverse/issues/54>`_ )
+| - Addresses  `#59 <https://github.com/Metaboverse/Metaboverse/issues/59>`_  where non-ascii characters in reaction names would break the info extraction.
+Was not able to recapitulate the error, but this fix, where relevant reaction metadata is forced to a string data-type, should allow for some flexibility here.
 | - Updates walkthroughs and documentation to address ( `#31 <https://github.com/Metaboverse/Metaboverse/issues/31>`_ ) and update formatting

 ===========